For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

 Meghan Butryn, PhD, is a Professor in the Department of Psychological and Brain Sciences and a licensed clinical psychologist.
 She serves as Associate Head of the Department of Psychological and Brain Sciences and Director of Research in the Center for Weight, Eating and Lifestyle Science (WELL Center) at Drexel.
-She received her bachelor’s degree from Cornell University and her doctoral degree from Drexel University and completed her APA-accredited internship at Brown University.
+She received her bachelor’s degree from Cornell University and her doctoral degree from Drexel University, and completed her APA-accredited internship at Brown University.

-Butryn’s research interests and expertise lie in weight management, physical activity promotion, and dietary change.
-In addition, she specializes in developing and evaluating behavioral treatment and prevention programs for obesity.
-More recently, she has studied lifestyle modification for cancer prevention and survivorship and has served as principal investigator or co-investigator on 15 NIH-funded clinical trials.
-She has published 150 peer-reviewed manuscripts, co-authored two books, and edited one.
-She also served as a standing member of an NIH study section, is a member of the Scientific Review Committee for the Obesity Society and is an editorial board member for the journal Obesity Science & Practice.
+Butryn has been a principal investigator or co-investigator on 16 NIH-funded clinical trials.
+She has published over 150 peer-reviewed manuscripts, co-authored two books, and edited one book.
+She has served as a standing member of an NIH study section, is currently a member of the Scientific Review Committee for the Obesity Society, and is an editorial board member for the journal Obesity Science & Practice.
+She created and coordinates the faculty/first-year-undergraduate-student mentorship program in Drexel’s Department of Psychological and Brain Sciences.
+She has won numerous awards, including the Provost’s Award for Mid-Career Scholarly Achievement.

 Selected Publications: